PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial

 To place people into risk categories, insurance companies rely on a process known as underwriting.
 Remember those blood tests, medical exams, and family history questions we talked about earlier?
 This is what they’re for.
 These tests and questions give insurance companies information about your demographics and health characteristics.
 This includes your age, gender, smoking status, height, weight, medical history, and blood test results.
 And what do insurance companies use it all for?
 To place you into a group of people with similar characteristics.

 Why is underwriting so detailed that it feels as intrusive as going through the full-body scanner at an airport?
 The more information insurance companies have about their policyholders, the better chance they’ll have of placing them in the right groups.
 And if they group people successfully, they’ll be able to accurately predict the group’s average age of death.
 This is what helps them minimize their risk.
 (Insurance companies have no interest in being daredevils.)
 It also helps them price your policy precisely.

 What happens when your insurance company doesn’t know anything about your medical history?
 Such as when you apply for guaranteed issue life insurance?
 It’s extremely difficult for them to price your policy.
 And because insurance companies aren’t in the business of giving away free money (if only), they make up for the lack of information by placing guaranteed life insurance applicants into the highest-risk groups.
 In other words, if you want to be automatically approved for coverage without providing any medical information, insurance companies will just assume your health is poor and charge you high premiums.
 What they say is true—everything comes at a price.

-Being automatically placed into one of the highest-risk groups isn’t much of a problem if your health actually is in the bottom percentile.
+Being automatically placed into one of the high-risk groups isn’t much of a problem if your health actually is in the bottom percentile.
 But if you don’t belong in this group, you’ll have to pay a hefty price to receive an automatic approval, a price we highly recommend against paying.